 Mrs Allan underwent coronary artery bypass surgery.
-Following the surgery Mrs Allan developed an infection, suffered from sternal pain and discharging wounds and had to undergo multiple revision operations.
+Following the surgery, Mrs Allan developed an infection, suffered from sternal pain and discharging wounds and had to undergo multiple revision operations.

 Mrs Allan approached Blackwater Law medical negligence solicitors for advice as to whether she may be able entitled to medical negligence compensation as part of a surgical error claim.
 Mrs Allan was provided with initial advice by specialist medical negligence lawyer, Jason Brady.
-Having spoken with Mrs Allan, Blackwater Law agreed to represent Mrs Allan on a no win, no fee basis.
+Having spoken with Mrs Allan, Blackwater Law agreed to represent Mrs Allan on a no-win, no-fee basis.

 Blackwater Law argued the hospital failed to take reasonable precautions to prevent Mrs Allan from developing an infection, failed to identify the infection expeditiously and failed to treat the infection effectively.
 Blackwater Law argued the patient suffered significantly due to the infections, repeat surgical procedures and having a large part of her sternum and other parts of her chest area removed due to the extensive infection.
-The client also suffered with psychological symptoms and was diagnosed with Adjustment Disorder.
-Liability was denied by defendant.
+The client also suffered from psychological symptoms and was diagnosed with Adjustment Disorder.
+Liability was denied by the defendant.

 The Defendant instructed their own (orthopaedic) medical expert who argued: